Free Alternatives to Sentinel

 What is the best free alternative to Sentinel?

-Merriweather is the best free alternative to Sentinel with 80% similarity.
+Merriweather is the best free alternative to Sentinel with a FontAlternatives similarity score of 80%.
 It shares similar proportions and characteristics while being available under the OFL-1.1 license for both personal and commercial use at no cost.

 Is there a free version of Sentinel?

 There is no official free version of Sentinel.
-However, Merriweather is available under the OFL-1.1 open-source license and offers 80% visual similarity.
+However, Merriweather is available under the OFL-1.1 open-source license and achieves a FontAlternatives similarity score of 80%.
 It includes 4 weights and supports latin, latin-extended.

 What Google Font looks like Sentinel?

 The Google Fonts most similar to Sentinel are Merriweather, Zilla Slab.
-Among these alternatives, Merriweather offers the closest match at 80% similarity with 4 weights for design flexibility.
+Among these alternatives, Merriweather offers the closest match with a FontAlternatives similarity score of 80% and includes 4 weights for design flexibility.

 Can I use Merriweather commercially?